ROHAN0011/Containerized_Microservices_Architecture/README.md

 # Containerized_Microservices_Architecture

-This is the *Intermediate Level* DevOps project.
+This is the *"Intermediate Level"* DevOps project.
 Very good for the students and the tech freshers who wants to build their carrier in DevOps domain

 <h3>Objective :</h3>
 <h4>Design and implement a microservices architecture using Docker containers</h4><br>